OleHolmNielsen/Niflheim_users/docs/Niflheim_Getting_Started.rst

 --------------------------

 Please do not use the GPU partitions unless your group has been authorized to use GPUs.
-The appropriate login nodes for GPU partitions are:
+The appropriate login nodes (RockyLinux_ / AlmaLinux_ 8) for GPU partitions are:

 * Partition ``sm3090``: **thul** (Skylake_)
 * Partition ``a100``: **surt** (IceLake_)